foundations-fall-2016/session4/readme.md

     width: calc(100% - 98px);
 }
 ```
+ -->

 ## (Un)Responsive Design - Just the Basics

 ### No Media Queries

-The foundation for responsive design is not media queries but a flexible layout.
+The foundation for responsive design is not media queries but a flexible layout that uses percentages.

 In order to use percentages we rely on the non-additive box-sizing: border-box method: